EU fails to block U.S. tariffs in new WTO aircraft ruling -sources

 Instead, the EU is expected to focus on the prospect of counter-tariffs in a parallel case over Boeing subsidies likely to come to a head next spring, while calling for a broader negotiated settlement on aircraft support worldwide.

-(Reporting by Tim Hepher and Phil Blenkinsop; Editing by Edmund Blair and Peter Graff)
+(Reporting by Tim Hepher and Philip Blenkinsop; Editing by Edmund Blair and Peter Graff)

 ((tim.hepher@thomsonreuters.com; +33 1 49 49 54 52; Reuters Messaging: tim.hepher.thomsonreuters@reuters.net))